RackEmApp/releasenotes/README.md

  - Fixed numerous issues with the new Live Scores screen
  - Fixed an issue with deselecting players as the away team when you are using the "once per section" setting
  - Fixed an issue preventing the selection of a player so captain;s unable to enter people into a comp
- - Results pages will now show matches in order of date played, not necessarily the scheduled date for the match.
-This was a particular problem when cup matches had "played by" deadlines.

 ***Platform** - 25th July 2024*
  - Fixed issue with dashboard healthcheck displaying overdue firxtures for deleted teams